 Half-Life 2: Gordon Freeman enters the enemy base, alone, at the end of the game.
 All his weapons are taken from him, except for the Gravity Gun, which becomes ultra-powered and capable of even grabbing enemy soldiers.
 All his friends have been captured.
 The entire end-game segment lets the player go berserk on the enemy with the Gravity Gun, torturing and maiming them in every way imaginable, while Dr. Breen, his old supervisor, calls him worthless.

-The Precursors, after denying the Forerunners the Mantle in favor of humanity and planning to cull them, are hunted to near extinction by a massive Forerunner military force.
+The Precursors, after denying the Forerunners the Mantle in favor of humanity, are hunted to near extinction by a massive Forerunner military force.
 A few escape though, and were understandably not happy.
 Their plan?
 Make sure that everything they've ever created suffers for all eternity.
 The form they took to accomplish this?
 The Flood.

 Heavenly Sword: This game has Nariko going on one of these when King Bohan kidnaps her father.
 She literally tears through his entire army to get at him.

 And while we're on the topic of Kingdom Hearts, Roxas in 358/2 Days.
 He was forced to kill and absorb one of his best friends, so he ends up going on a one-man invasion of the entire World That Never Was to set Kingdom Hearts free and put Organization XIII in their place, easily taking out Neo Shadows in a single hit.
 And throughout all of this his memories of Xion are fading, to the point that when he begins his battle with Riku he only remembers his best friend as "her".
 Unfortunately for Roxas, Riku puts a stop to his rampage before he can even get to the Castle That Never Was.
-In the end, it was probably for the best, since if Roxas got himself killed fighting Xemnas & company, Sora would've been screwed as well.
+In the end, it was probably for the best.
+If Riku managed to defeat Roxas when he wasn't even trying to kill him, Xemnas and company would have been much less merciful.
+And if Roxas got himself killed, Sora would've been screwed as well.

 Laura Bow: The Colonel's Bequest: The actual good ending tells you that Lillian did this.